JoLindner/__GME_ToroidalField__/README.md

 - `test_angular_kernels`: Computes individual angular kernel values.

 ### Database Structure
+- GMEs are stored in HDF5 files.
+Each thread writes its own temporary HDF5 file, and these files are merged into the main HDF5 database after completing the computation of the supermatrix.
 - All General Matrix Elements (GMEs) are indexed by `(l, n, m, l', n', m')`.
 - Only non-zero GMEs are stored, ensuring coupling occurs only when selection rules are satisfied.